-Licensed and board-certified, professional counselors are available for confidential, individual and group counseling sessions and consultation.
+Licensed and board-certified, professional counselors are available for free, confidential, individual or group counseling sessions and consultation.
 Mental health counseling deals with issues related to growth, development and adjustment in personal, social and educational areas of concern.
 In addition, personal counseling has available SHELF-HELP, a resource library of self-help tapes, books, articles and brochures for an individual's private use.
-Programming, including seminar workshops and stress relief clinics are provided throughout the year to promote student mental and emotional health and positive well being.
+Programming, including seminar workshops and stress relief clinics, is provided throughout the year to promote student mental and emotional health and positive well being.